 In August 2016, 5miles was approached by PKPA Foundation, a child protection agency based in Nias, to sponsor the education of 32 children.
 Deprived of an education, each one was made to work in the stone quarries, on the farms and at construction sites to supplement their meagre family/household income of about $50 a month.

-In July 2017 5miles sponsored 8 teenage students in Nias who were forced to work as scavengers due to their impoverished status.
+From 2017 to date, 5miles has been sponsoring 8 teenage students in Nias who were forced to work as scavengers due to their impoverished status.

 From July 2019, we will be sponsoring one tertiary student doing a four-year degree in accountancy and 7 preschoolers in the preschool Towdah helped to build.